Windows 11/10/8/7 Won't Boot from USB, Help!

 If you don't see the USB, it means that your computer's motherboard doesn't support this boot type.

-Another reason you failed to boot from a USB drive is that you don't change the boot order.
+Another reason you failed to boot from a USB drive is that you didn't change the boot order.
 The computer usually boots from the internal disk by default, you should put the bootable USB drive forward.

 2. Find Boot Options, select USB-HDD in the First Boot Device option.